What does it mean to delete the Standard Exceptions?

 As a buyer, you will receive a New Mexico Form 35, which is a regulatory form produced by the State Department of Insurance.
 It can be a fairly confusing to complete, and its not unusual for a buyer to call their real estate broker and title company to ask for assistance in completing the form.
 Let’s see if we can break down the form a little, and make the whole process easier.

 Generally speaking, the form asks you if you want the “upgrades” to your title insurance policy, covering matters not insured in a standard title policy.

-So the State allows title insurers to “except” to these matters – that is, not cover them.
-Yet these coverage’s are often desired by buyers and their lenders.
-Thus the State allows title insurers to establish additional underwriting requirements, and charge an additional fee, for these coverage’s.
+The State allows title insurers to “except” to these matters – that is, not cover them.
+These coverage’s are often still desired by buyers and their lenders, so the State allows title insurers to establish additional underwriting requirements, and charge an additional fee, for these coverage’s.

 ***The author is not an attorney and this writing should NOT be construed as legal advice***